coisnepe/coisnepe/source/blog/2015-09-14-best-web-dev-apps-for-mac-osx.html.markdown

 ![](http://www.dejal.com/timeout/images/overview.png)

-What I consider to be the best programming apps installed on my computer
+What I consider to be the best programming apps installed on my computer...